fahedbelhiba/NodeJS-TrackingAPP-Project/README.md

       - Error Response (400) => validation error:

     ```json
-    {"message": "This mail already exists"} or
+    {"message": "This mail already exists"} "or"
-    {"message": "Please provide a valid email"} or
+    {"message": "Please provide a valid email"} "or"
     {"message": "Password must be at least 6 characters long"}
     ```